310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 <th>(…Wait a sec, isn’t it kinda strange that only I got to hear about this?
 Is she gonna tell the rest of them later…?)</th>

 Ah, whatever.
-It sounds like I’m guaranteed to at least be around all sorts of mascots, sooo…
+It sounds like I’m guaranteed to at least be around all sorts of yurucharas, sooo…

-I’ll search up what kinda mascots will show up for the event…♪
+I’ll search up what kinda yurucharas will show up for the event…♪
 {% endbubble %}

 ## Chapter 2